Josierubyq/Josierubyq/README.md

 ## 🔬 About Me
 I am a final-year CS student at Ritsumeikan University (Osaka, Japan), focusing on **long-video understanding**, **multimodal representation learning**, and **LLM-based multi-agent systems**.

-Currently a research intern at **CUHK-Shenzhen**, working on **self-evolving agent structures**, neural bandits, and LLM workflow optimization.
+Currently a visiting student at **CUHK**, working on **multiagent prompt optimization**, neural bandits, and LLM workflow optimization.

 ---